asyncapi/template-for-generator-templates/README.md

 ## Handling circular references

 Schemas provided in the AsyncAPI document may contain circular references.
-It is not an error; circular references in the data model can happen.
+This is not an error; circular references in the data model can happen.
 The Generator doesn't provide any features to handle circular references.
 Inside the template, the Generator gives you access to parsed AsyncAPI document with all the functions provided by AsyncAPI JavaScript Parser.
-This way, indirectly, you get access to special helpers for circular references.
-For more details read [this](https://github.com/asyncapi/parser-js/#circular-references) paragraph.
+In this way, indirectly, you get access to helpers for circular references.
+For more details see [this](https://github.com/asyncapi/parser-js/#circular-references) paragraph.

-This template showcases situation when you want to provide support for handling circular refs in objects and their properties.
+This template demonstrates providing support for handling circular refs in objects and their properties.

-In the `generateMermaidDiagram` function in [helpers/mermaidDiagram.js](helpers/mermaidDiagram.js) you see usage of `circularProps()` function, where you check if the property that you want to add to the diagram, is a property that introduces a circle:
+In the `generateMermaidDiagram` function in [helpers/mermaidDiagram.js](helpers/mermaidDiagram.js) note the usage of the `circularProps()` function, where we check if the property that you want to add to the diagram, introduces a circlular reference:

 ```js
 const circularProp = schema.circularProps() && schema.circularProps().includes(propName);
 classContent += circularProp ? `${propName} [CIRCULAR] ${propValueMap.type()}\n` : `${propName} ${propValueMap.type()}\n`;
 ```

-Later in the same file you see how recursive traversing is stopped in case circular reference is spotted:
+Later in the same file there is an example of how to recursive traversing in the case of a circular reference:

 ```js
 if (propertySchema.circularProps() && propertySchema.circularProps().includes(propName)) return;
 recursiveSchema(propertySchema, callback, prop);
 ```

-The great thing is that if you are at an early stage of template development and do not have time to handle circular references, you can easily spot that given AsyncAPI document contains circular references.
-You just call this `asyncapi.hasCircular()` and drop a proper error message to the user.
-It is always better than `RangeError: Maximum call stack size exceeded`.
+If you are at an early stage of template development and do not have time to handle circular references, you can still confirm whether a given AsyncAPI document contains circular references by calling `asyncapi.hasCircular()` and provide a helpful error message to the user.
+This is always better than the less informative `RangeError: Maximum call stack size exceeded`.

 ## Documenting the template

-[This](_README.md) is a sample readme provided for this template that others should also use as a template for other readmes.
+[The](_README.md) file is a sample readme provided for this template.
+Use it as a guideline for writing your own template readmes.

 ## (Optional) Tests for each feature of the template

-This is the list of resources that are relevant for this part, and you can remove them if you do not want to use it:
+This is the list of resources that are relevant, and you can remove them if you do not want to use this feature:
 - `test` directory with all the tests

-You should also remove `@asyncapi/parser`, `@asyncapi/generator`, and `jest` from `devDependencies` in the `package.json` file and test-related configuration from the `jest` section.
+If you remove them, you should also remove `@asyncapi/parser`, `@asyncapi/generator`, and `jest` from `devDependencies` in the `package.json` file and test-related configuration from the `jest` section.

-This template is tested using [Jest](https://jestjs.io/) framework.
-You can find here tests for all integral template parts, filters, hooks, and the template generation result itself.
-Jest-related configuration from the `package.json` file is there only because of the code coverage tool conflicts with [puppeeteer](https://github.com/puppeteer/puppeteer) library.
+This template is tested using the [Jest](https://jestjs.io/) framework.
+There are tests for all integral template parts, filters, hooks, and the template generation result itself.
+Jest-related configuration from the `package.json` file are there only because the code coverage tool conflicts with the [puppeeteer](https://github.com/puppeteer/puppeteer) library.
 It is possible that you do not need it in your template.

-These are the contents of the `test` director:
+These are the contents of the `test` directory:

 - `hooks` where you can find a snapshot test of the hook generating PNG and SVG files.
 In other words, a test that generates extra files, check their content and compares to the previous successful result of the test
-- `helpers` where you can discover unit tests for the function that generates a diagram
+- `helpers` where you can find unit tests for the function that generates a diagram
-- `template` where you can find a snapshot tests of template generation result.
+- `template` where you can find aa snapshot test of template generation result.

-This template generates static files, so you cannot find here examples of integration tests that would, for example, start a generated application to test if it works with a real broker.
+This template generates static files, so there are no examples of integration tests that would, for example, start a generated application to test if it works with a real broker.

 ## (Optional) Release pipeline based on GitHub Actions and Conventional Commits specification

-Release pipeline is based on [GitHub Actions](https://github.com/features/actions) and [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.
+The release pipeline is based on [GitHub Actions](https://github.com/features/actions) and [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.
 In case you are using a different CI/CD solution or do not like to have commit messages prefixed with text like `fix: ` or `feat: ` then you should read the rest of this section carefully to understand what files should be removed.

 If you want to keep this pipeline, make sure that you modify not only proper files but also put valid [secrets](https://docs.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets) in your repository settings: